reeseovine/dotfiles-old/README.md

 2. Exit Discord completely.
 3. cd into `~/.config/discord/0.0.XX/modules/discord_desktop_core/` (where "XX" is the current version number), then unpack the core program with `asar extract core.asar core.asar.extracted`.
 4. Open the file `core.asar.extracted/app/mainScreen.js` in your text editor of choice.
 5. Around line `372` inside the `mainWindowOptions` object and outside of the `webPreferences` object, set `backgroundColor: '#00000000'` and `frame: false`, and add the line `transparent: true`.
-Make sure there's a comma after all of these.
+Make sure there's a comma after each of these.
 6. Save this file, then package it back up with `asar pack core.asar.extracted core.asar`.
-If you did it correctly you should be able to start Discord again!
+7. Open Discord, go to Settings, scroll down to Advanced, and disable Hardware Acceleration.

 I modified the application entry to use the command line argument `--remote-debugging-port=1666` which allows [the `lightswitch` script](scripts/lightswitch) to switch between light and dark mode.
 I'm using the pywal variant of my [Bliss theme](https://github.com/katacarbix/discord-stuff/) which gets recompiled by the pywal script.